IvanMzk/gtensor/docs/tutorial.md

 It takes single type template parameter `Impl` that is type of array implementation.

-You should never create `basic_tensor` objects directly, to construct `basic_tensor` object from values you should use specialization of `tensor` class template.
+You should never create `basic_tensor` objects directly.
+To construct `basic_tensor` object from value you should use `tensor` class template.

 `tensor` class template is intended to make `basic_tensor` with storage implementation, its definition: